dharmeshim/dharmeshim.github.io/docs/design-requirement.md

   * Wire connection animations between sections
   * Computer boot-up sequences for section transitions
 * Animations should be impactful but not overwhelming.
+* i basically dont like cards, shadow animations, as its very regular and not unique.

 ---